 While hiking or backpacking, take advantage of rest stops or food breaks along the way to completely remove your boots and socks.
 Drape the socks across your pack (in the sun if possible) to let them dry out.
 Your feet will be much drier and refreshed when you continue your hike after the break.
 It's also the perfect time to inspect your feet for early signs of problems.

 In addition to the tips above, you can also prevent heel blisters by putting moleskin or athletic tape across your heels before blisters have a chance to form, especially if you have had heel blisters in the past.
+You can also apply a preventative layer across any red area as an extra protection against a blister forming.

 You can help prevent heel blisters by making sure your hiking shoes or hiking boots are sized correctly when wearing your liners and hiking socks.
 Too large, and they can move up and down against your heels as you walk; too small, and other parts of your feet or toes can be pinched and more quickly develop blisters.